vijay-eis/rfcs/text/0000-localizing-api-messages.md

   MUST return the message in the en language.
 * When handling messages with placeholders, replace the placeholders with the actual value on the server side before sending it back to the client
-* Reliance on the lang query string parameter is DEPRECATED and SHOULD be updated to use the "Accept-language" header at the earliest possible development sprint.
+* Reliance on the lang query string parameter is DEPRECATED and MUST be updated to use the "Accept-language" header at the earliest possible development sprint.

 #### Translation files